bhklab/med-imagenet/docs/Overview/ProjectJustification.md

 # Project Justification

-!!! abstract "Med-ImageNet Overview"
+!!! abstract "Abstract"
-    Med-ImageNet addresses a major gap: a standardized, accessible, large-scale imaging dataset specifically for AI in oncology.
+    Med-ImageNet addresses a major gap: a standardized framework for accessible, large-scale imaging datasets specifically for AI in oncology.

     Existing imaging datasets are fragmented, varying widely in quality, format, and annotation, which complicates AI model training and reliability.